 Lygon Street is home to iconic restaurants, venues and bars, boasting unparalleled pasticceria and is the birthplace of Melbourne's Cafe Culture.

-Declared a park in 1873, Princes Park stretches along Royal Parade in Carlton North.
+Princes Park stretches along Royal Parade in Carlton North.
 Facilities in the park include playgrounds, barbecues, picnic facilities and toilets.

 There is always a place to see live music every night of the week in Melbourne.
 Melbourne is the musician's mecca.
 See What's On Melbourne.